Roland-Pucek/Roland-Pucek.github.io/_pages/about.md

 Currently, I work on: _This section is under construction!_
 - **Separable geometries**

-[Toric separable geometries and extremal Kähler metrics (Nov '25)](https://arxiv.org/abs/2511.01722) introduces the framework of (local) toric separable contact, CR and Kähler geometries which
+[Toric separable geometries and extremal Kähler metrics (Nov '25)](https://arxiv.org/abs/2511.01722) introduces the framework of (local) toric separable contact, CR and Kähler geometries which _This section is under construction!_
 <!-- opens possibilities of explicit analytical study
   - associates a family of toric separable Kähler geometries to each factorization structure / associates a toric CR geometry to each factorization structure,
       - moduli of factorization structures, being typically positive-dimensional, offer huge amounts of separable toric geometries